 Creutzfeldt-Jakob disease (CJD) is one of a group of diseases called Transmissible Spongiform Encephalopathies (TSEs) which can occur in people or animals.
 A downloadable Community Infection Prevention and Control (IPC) Policy which can be adopted as a Policy by your organisation...

 CJD (Creutzfeldt-Jakob disease) Infection Prevention and Control Policy for General Practice CJD is one of a group of diseases called Transmissible Spongiform Encephalopathies (TSEs) which can occur in people or animals.
-A downloadable Community IPC Policy for General Practice which...
+A downloadable Community IPC Policy for General Practice (see...

-Enteral tube feeding is a process where nutrition is delivered into an individual’s gastrointestinal tract via a nasogastric tube, a gastrostomy or a jejunostomy.
-This Policy has been produced for safe practice which will assist staff to reduce the risk...
+Enteral tube feeding is a process where nutrition is delivered into an individual's gastrointestinal tract via a nasogastric tube, a gastrostomy or a jejunostomy.
+The Policy has been produced for safe practice which will assist staff to reduce the risk...